-Table 2: Challenges for promoting online Learning among Higher Education Students

-Figure 1: Shows challenges for promoting online Learning among Higher Education Students
+Fig. 1.
+Shows challenges for promoting online Learning among Higher Education Students

 This table categorizes the challenges faced by higher education students in promoting online learning.
 The scores obtained from the questionnaire are divided into three categories: high, moderate, and low levels of challenges.